 A student may not voluntarily withdraw from the University without penalty if a decision of suspension or expulsion is rendered against the student.
-In addition, all students who are suspended or expelled from the university may have their name reported in the BOARD OF REGENTS OF THE UNIVERSITY SYSTEM OF GEORGIA STUDENT DISCIPLINARY ACTIONS REPORTING SYSTEM.
+In addition, all students who are suspended or expelled from the university may have their name reported in the Board of Regents of the University System of Georgia's Student Disciplinary Actions Reporting System.